Show / Hide Table of Contents

 Constructors

-CfnEventSubscription(Construct, string, ICfnEventSubscriptionProps?)
+CfnEventSubscription(Construct, string, ICfnEventSubscriptionProps)

 Creates an event notification subscription.

-public CfnEventSubscription(Construct scope, string id, ICfnEventSubscriptionProps? props = null)
+public CfnEventSubscription(Construct scope, string id, ICfnEventSubscriptionProps props)

 Parameters